All You NEED to Know About The Moraine Lake Shuttle (2023)

 Lake Moraine Road

-Moraine Lake Road typically opens on or around June 1st.
+Due to snow and high avalanche danger, Moraine Lake Road typically opens on or around June 1st.
 Sometimes it’s earlier, and sometimes it’s later.
-In 2023 it opened on June 1st.
 Moraine Lake Rd closes around the second week of October, typically around Canadian Thanksgiving, making the season to enjoy Moraine Lake relatively short, from June to mid-October.
+In 2024, the road will open on June 1st, and its last day of operation is October 14th.

 The busiest months are between mid-June and the end of September, so pretty much the entire season that Moraine Lake Rd is open.
 Moraine Lake visitations dwindle down after the golden larch needles have fallen, usually during the first or second week of October.
 The larch needles typically fall around the first week of October, meaning there is only one week of the whole Moraine Lake season that is relatively quiet.